 You might already have an app on your phone that allows you to control the lights, the heating, air-conditioning in your home.
 You could think about this from a systems perspective, identifying the system processes that are taking place in the ways we did previously.

 In order to do this, we need to think about the users of the building.
 Let’s say the building is a school.
 Obvious objectives for managing the building are to maximise use of the space, minimise the use of resources such as electricity and water and minimise the carbon footprint.
 The users are the learners and the teachers, so we could also use add an objective to use our building management as an opportunity to provide learning resources and examples that relate to the curriculum as well as to enhance levels of comfort in the building that could lead to improved student performance.

 From what physical quantities do we wish to generate data and what form do we wish to generate it in?
 We could monitor temperature, light levels, carbon dioxide levels, air flow, water flow and electricity consumed by lights, by heating, by individual items such as fridges, computer and laboratory equipment.
 We could have movement sensors to detect activity in rooms.
 We could measure building vibrations, the intensity of sunlight on the building.

-Having decided what we want to measure, we could weight up various types of sensor.
-We’re going to have specify what form of signal we want it to produce.
+Having decided what we want to measure, we could weigh up various types of sensor.
+We’re going to have to specify what form of signal we want it to produce.
 In our practical example for this week, the pick-up for the double bass, we want an analogue signal at a particular voltage level.
-In the buildings example, the transmission and processing and storage of the data require a different kind of signal.
+In the building example, the transmission and processing and storage of the data require a different kind of signal.
 What kind of signals do we want, and why?
 You can consider answers to these questions in the next step of this week’s course.